What's the Difference Between HDL and LDL Cholesterol?By Carole Anderson Lucia Reviewed by Briana Rodriquez, R.D. Science-Backed

 Although it tends to get a bad rap, cholesterol is actually a necessary compound, according to the National Heart, Lung, and Blood Institute (NHLBI),1 as it is used to make important substances in your body, including bile acids, hormones and vitamin D. A fat-like, waxy substance, cholesterol is produced in your liver and then carried throughout your body via your bloodstream.1,2 It is transported by substances called lipoproteins.1

 There are two types of cholesterol: LDL, or low-density lipoprotein; and HDL, or high-density lipoprotein.
-LDL makes up the majority of your cholesterol and is often referred to as the “bad” type because it transports cholesterol to tissues throughout your body, including the arteries.1 Having too much LDL can cause cholesterol to build up in the walls of your arteries; this, in turn, increases your risk for heart attack and stroke.1,3
+LDL makes up the majority of your cholesterol and is often referred to as the “bad” type because it transports cholesterol to tissues throughout your body, including the arteries.1 Having too much LDL can cause cholesterol to build up in the walls of your arteries; this, in turn, might negatively impact your cardiovascular health and increase your risk for heart attack and stroke.1,3

-HDL is considered the “good” type of cholesterol because it transports cholesterol away from the tissues to the liver, where it is broken down and then removed from your body.3 According to the American Heart Association, having too much LDL or too little HDL can cause cholesterol to build up in your arteries, increasing your risk of heart attack and stroke.2
+HDL is considered the “good” type of cholesterol because it transports cholesterol away from the tissues to the liver, where it is broken down and then removed from your body.3 According to the American Heart Association, having high concentrations of LDL or too little HDL can cause cholesterol to build up in your arteries, increasing your risk of heart attack and stroke.2

 What causes unhealthy levels of HDL and LDL cholesterol?

 According to Harvard Health,5 there are several factors that can contribute to having low levels of HDL cholesterol.
-Your genetics play a part by helping to dictate how much HDL your body produces, but other – often controllable – factors also contribute, including the following:
+Your genetics play a part by helping to dictate how much HDL your body produces, but other – often controllable – factors also contribute to low HDL cholesterol numbers, including the following:

 - Being overweight or obese